alexiusvdt/code-review7/README.md

 *The application will return the total cost of the order.

 *Pierre offers the following deals:
   * Bread: Buy 2, get 1 free (every 3rd loaf of bread is free.).
 A single loaf costs $5, two loaves costs $10, and three loaves cost $10.
   * Pastry: Buy 1 for $2 or 3 for $5.
 Four pastries costs $7, five pastries costs $9, and six pastries costs $10.

 ## Setup/Installation Requirements

-* Clone this repo & navigate to the root directory
+* clone this repo & navigate to the Bakery directory
 * open a command line prompt
 * build the project using $dotnet build
 * execute code with $dotnet run

-dev note:
-* to run tests, cd to the ProjectTests folder
-* enter $dotnet test to run tests
-* keep all dots in names, dont forget to update .gitignore

 ## Known Bugs